oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - `run.richMessageMimeType`: `"text/markdown;variant=GFM"`.

+    2018/03/20: OBSOLETE *except* for `run.richMessageMimeType`.
+These properties are now subsumed into the corresponding `message` properties, which are now `message` objects.

 - [Issue #61](https://github.com/oasis-tcs/sarif-spec/issues/61): "Provide a format for links embedded in our plain text messages"

     In the `physicalLocation` object:

     - Add the property `id` of type `integer`, optional.

+- [Issue #69](https://github.com/oasis-tcs/sarif-spec/issues/69): "Provide a physicalLocation on a stack frame"

+    In the `stackFrame object`:

+    - Remove the properties `uri`, `uriBaseId`, `line`, and `column`.
+    - Add the property `physicalLocation` of type `physicalLocation`, optional.

+- [Issue #72](https://github.com/oasis-tcs/sarif-spec/issues/72): "tool.language property needs a default value"

+    Specify a default value for the following optional property, which subsumes the deleted properties:

+    - `tool.language`: `"en-US"`

 - [Issue #66](https://github.com/oasis-tcs/sarif-spec/issues/66): "Enable traceability from converted SARIF file to original analysis tool log file"